mindstand/gogm-example/README.md

 Example Project for GoGM

 ## Description
-This is based on the loosely Java example for the Java OGM in the [neo4j documentation](https://neo4j.com/docs/ogm-manual/current/tutorial/).
+This is loosely based on Java example by Neo4j for the Java OGM.
+This can be found [here](https://neo4j.com/docs/ogm-manual/current/tutorial/).

 GoGM library can be found [here](https://github.com/mindstand/gogm)